Lisa Boyer: Career

 Boyer started her coaching career as an assistant coach for the Davidson Wildcats women's basketball team from 1981 to 1982.
-After head coaching the Converse Valkyries for a season, Boyer was briefly an assistant coach for the East Carolina Pirates, Miami RedHawks, and Virginia Tech Hokies until the mid 1980s.
-After leaving the Hokies in 1986, Boyer began a ten year position as the head coach of the Bradley Braves women's basketball team.
+After head coaching the Converse Valkyries for a season, Boyer was briefly an assistant coach for the East Carolina Pirates, Miami RedHawks, and Virginia Tech Hokies until the mid-1980s.
+After leaving the Hokies in 1986, Boyer began a ten-year position as the head coach of the Bradley Braves women's basketball team.
 She then moved on to the American Basketball League to head coach the Philadelphia Rage from 1996 to 1997.

 After the ABL, Boyer went to the Women's National Basketball Association and was the assistant coach of the Cleveland Rockers from 1998 to 2002.
 During her time with the Rockers, she became the first woman to hold a coaching position in the National Basketball Association.
 In the NBA, she was an assistant for the Cleveland Cavaliers from 2001 to 2002.

 Boyer returned to the National Collegiate Athletic Association in 2002 when she was named an assistant coach for the Temple Owls women's basketball team.
 She remained with the Owls until 2008 when she switched to the South Carolina Gamecocks and resumed her assistant coach position.
 Boyer was promoted to associate head coach of the Gamecocks in 2010.

 Awards and honors

-Boyer was inducted into the Ithaca College Athletics Hall of Fame in 2014.
+Boyer was named the Women's Basketball Coach of the Year for the Missouri Valley Conference during 1990.
+She was inducted into the Ithaca College Athletics Hall of Fame in 2014.